 As the client walks through his business processes, he steps back and thinks objectively about how the business works.
 Sometimes this can have an instant benefit of finding things that can be improved immediately.
 A good software system supports the business’s specific, unique processes; a system that limits a company to doing things just like all its competitors can be a significant liability and may cause a business to lose its competitive edge or even fail.

-The overview of the business process should be the first section of any system specification.
+The overview of the business process should be the first section of all computer system specifications.
 The benefits of including a text – or even better, a graphical – overview of the business are:

 - Gives clients a clear, specific overview of a company’s process that indicates what makes the company great!